Multi-Volt/GG-PrintableMagnets/readme.md

 build_mag.bat
 ```

-Note: macOS is not officially tested or supported at this time but this could work on that platform.
+Note: macOS is not officially tested or supported at this time but this should work on that platform.

 ---